The 5 Stages of Project Management – Understanding a Construction Project’s Life Cycle

 3. Project Launch/Execution

-The next step in a construction project’s life cycle is the actual execution based on your comprehensive plan developed in the previous step.
-This stage is where deliverables are developed to satisfy the customer.
-An initial meeting is usually held to mark the beginning of a project and to communicate responsibilities to teams.
-Team members are assigned specific tasks that they are expected to complete, and resources are allocated accordingly.
+The next step in the construction project life cycle is the actual execution based on your comprehensive plan developed in the previous step.
+This stage is where the team collectively develops deliverables to satisfy the customer.
+This is where the magic happens and the project comes to life.
+Using the plan as the project guide, team members assign specific tasks for completion and allocates resources accordingly.
 Some of the specific tasks during this phase include: assigning teams, executing project management plans, conducting status meetings, updating project schedule, and modifying project plans.

 Tip: Consider using a cloud-based construction software so that you can track and share every aspect of the project’s life cycle.
 Software to help keep the whole team organized and on track!